2. Do I need to purchase a public performance movie license?

 So private events with small groups of people on private property will likely not require the license, but public events of any sort will.

-Popular applications for movie licensing include recreation centers, parks, libraries, colleges and universities, elementary schools, bus companies, camps, hospitals, resorts, and prisons.
+Popular applications for movie licensing include recreation centers, churches, parks, libraries, colleges and universities, elementary schools, bus companies, camps, hospitals, resorts, and prisons.

 Back to top